swaechter/cdevstudio/README.md

 * Linux: DEB for Debian via debuild
 * Linux: RPM for Fedora via rpmbuild
 * Linux: TAR.XZ for Arch Linux via makepkg
-* Windows: EXE for all systems via NSIS
+* Windows: EXE for Windows Vista, 7 and 8 via NSIS

 Notes
 -----

 Important notes
+* The platform API is not binary compatible